canlu/hello-world/README.md

 # hello-world
-A repository that servers as an introduction to Github work flow.
+A repository that serves as an introduction to the Github work flow.